whenslunch/azureml-no-tabi/1.deploy-ext-hf-model/README.md

 At this stage you'll just have to take my word that the script works.
 I will improve this by adding some way to first test it locally.

-## 5. Create Endpoint
+## 5. Create Endpoint and Deployment

 Reference: NOTE- create_environment.py DOES NOT WORK and I'm still trying to figure out why.
 It will deploy successfully, but the resulting endpoint will return 408 for some reason, and there seems to be nothing in the logs to suggest why it is timing out.
+I realize that as part of the Portal deployment method, there is a configuration line for "timeout" set to 60 sec, whereas the logs seem to suggest it's set to 5 sec when deployed by script.
+Definitely going to pull on that thread.

 However, for now I have got it working by deploying via the Portal.
 So in ml.azure.com, in the Workspace > Environments page, create an Endpoint and Add deployment.
 Fill in all the tabs for the deployment configuration, specifying the Model (which should already be registered; pay attention to the version number), Environment and deployment name.
 Finally, specify the compute SKU, GPU based.
 I set the instance count to 1 since this is just a test, but you'll need more for redundancy and scale, of course.